ALFA: automated line fitting algorithm: manual (v2.0.50)

 Prints out the bibliographic details of the paper to cite if you use alfa in your research.

 Sums all spectra in multi-dimensional FITS files into a single spectrum.
-Has no effect on 1D data.
+Spectra whose peak value is below any value specified with the --bad-data option are excluded. --collapse has no effect on 1D data.

 −el, −−exclude-line [REAL]